High Yield Bonds Frequently Asked Questions

 The Listing Rules for debt securities set out that only those investors who are deemed “particularly knowledgeable in investment matters” are qualified and permitted to hold non-retail debt securities.

-For the purposes of this requirement, investors who qualify as institutional buyers under Rule 144A or outside the United States, in compliance with Regulation S of the United States Securities Act 1933, as amended (the Securities Act), or are deemed qualified investors within the meaning of EU Directive 2003/71/EC (and amendments thereto) (the Prospectus Directive), or similar, will be deemed to satisfy the requirements of the Authority in this respect.
+For the purposes of this requirement, investors who qualify as institutional buyers under Rule 144A or outside the United States, in compliance with Regulation S of the United States Securities Act 1933, as amended (the Securities Act), or are deemed qualified investors within the meaning of the Prospectus Regulation (EU) 2017/1129 (the Prospectus Regulations) and the Markets in Financial Instruments Directive II 2014/65/EU (MiFID II), or similar, will be deemed to satisfy the requirements of the Authority in this respect.

 The Authority permits multiple ISINs for a particular class of security (e.g. separate ISINs for those securities held under Rule 144A or Regulation S of the Securities Act), and these are available to view on the background information page of the issuer on the Exchange’s website, stating the relevant class or category of security to which a particular ISIN relates to.
 Each ISIN will also be stated on the ‘Admission to Official List’ announcement, which is issued via the Exchange’s website when a security class for an issuer is first admitted to the Official List, as well as with respect to each further issue of that security class thereafter.

 The Authority is comfortable with the use of temporary ISINs.

-Derogation of the Listing Rules will be considered where controls and / or other governance structures are in place within the issuer's group which ensure oversight and good corporate governance procedures.
+Derogation of the Listing Rules will be considered where controls and/or other governance structures are in place within the issuer’s group which ensure appropriate oversight and good corporate governance procedures and behaviours.

-The Authority is aware of the use of password protected websites for the provision of certain information (including corporate actions and financial statements) to holders of listed securities.
+The Authority is aware of the use of password protected investor relations websites for the provision of information by issuers (including corporate actions and financial statements) to holders of listed securities.